-Following the January 26, 2015 announcement of the definitive merger agreement with Regency, purported Regency unitholders filed lawsuits in state and federal courts in Dallas, Texas and Delaware state court asserting claims relating to the proposed transaction.
-All Regency merger related lawsuits have been dismissed, though one lawsuit remains pending on appeal.
+Following the January 26, 2015 announcement of the Regency Merger, purported Regency unitholders filed lawsuits in state and federal courts in Dallas and Delaware asserting claims relating to the Regency Merger.
+All Regency Merger-related lawsuits have been dismissed, although one lawsuit remains pending on appeal.
 On June 10, 2015, Adrian Dieckman ("Dieckman"), a purported Regency unitholder, filed a class action complaint on behalf of Regency's common unitholders in the Court of Chancery of the State of Delaware.
-The lawsuit alleges that the transaction did not comply with the Regency partnership agreement because the conflicts committee was not properly formed.
+The lawsuit alleges that the Regency Merger breached the Regency partnership agreement because Regency's conflicts committee was not properly formed, and the Regency Merger was not approved in good faith.
 Defendants filed a motion to dismiss, and on March 29, 2016, the Delaware court granted Defendants' motion and dismissed the lawsuit.
-On April 26, 2016, Plaintiff filed its Notice of Appeal to the Supreme Court of Delaware.
+On April 26, 2016, Dieckman filed his Notice of Appeal to the Supreme Court of Delaware.

 This appeal is styled Adrian Dieckman v.
 Regency GP LP, et al., No. 208, 2016, in the Supreme Court of the State of Delaware.
+Dieckman filed his Opening Brief on June 9, 2016, and Defendants' Answering Brief is currently due on July 29, 2016.